JAndrassy/NetApiHelpers/README.md

 The purpose of this library is to help networking library developers to ensure that their library can be used as a replacement of existing Arduino networking libraries and to simplify development of the Arduino Networking API in their library.

-_This library is still in development_
+The library is in Library Manager.

 ## MACAddress